freeCodeCamp/freeCodeCamp/guide/english/certifications/javascript-algorithms-and-data-structures/es6/use-destructuring-assignment-with-the-rest-parameter-to-reassign-array-elements/index.md

 ---
-title: Use Destructuring Assignment with the Rest Operator to Reassign Array Elements
+title: Use Destructuring Assignment with the Rest Parameter to Reassign Array Elements
 ---
-## Use Destructuring Assignment with the Rest Operator to Reassign Array Elements
+## Use Destructuring Assignment with the Rest Parameter to Reassign Array Elements

-Remember that the rest operator allows for variable numbers of arguments.
+Remember that the rest parameter allows for variable numbers of arguments.
 In this challenge, you have to get rid of the first two elements of an array.

 ## Hint 1:

 Assign the first two elements to two random variables.